 The Governor Henry Lippitt House Museum is located on Hope Street.

 The imposing mansion dates from the middle of the 18th century and has 30 exquisite rooms inside its spaces.

 These rooms are built in the beautiful Renaissance Revival style and are a feast for the eyes.

 Rich Italian marbles are the construction materials used here, and you will be flown into another world with the smooth, glazy finish on these pieces of stone.

-It is the first-ever American shopping mall built back in 1828.
+It was the first-ever American shopping mall built back in 1828.

-For food lovers, the Culinary Arts Museum is the perfect spot to visit.
+The Culinary Arts Museum is the perfect spot for food lovers.

 Packed with amazing things related to food, this place will fill you with unique culinary pleasures.

 The 250,000 items displayed here include the best items related to food and cooking.

 Spot utensils and cutlery of various ages and intriguing styles.